 It was Pearl Harbor Day plus four.
 In that four years Dickinson College had lost most of its students to war service.
 It had lost one president, and its current one had been ailing since a March heart attack.
 It had lost much faculty and engaged the rest along with its facilities and energy in a training program for the air corps.

 ln 1943 February 17 dawn found a hundred or more students shivering in overcoat and muffler weather as they stood about at the Pennsylvania Railroad Depot in Carlisle.
 About two score were going to war.
 Half a century later those who survived could recall only Whit Bell from the faculty, but Ralph Schecter must have been there as well, for the single cheerful element that morning was his Dickinson College band.
-All musicians mustered for the occasion, except the woodwinds, exempted because their instruments might freeze.

 Interview with Helen Fulton at the Shippensburg Historical Society in Shippensburg, Pennsylvania, on July 31, 2002, with Steven Burg at part of the Cumberland County Women During World War II Oral History Project.
 Fulton discusses working at Shirtcraft in Shippensburg, Pennsylvania and then at the Letterkenny Army Depot as a chaufferette.
 Fulton also talks about the changes which took place in Shippensburg during World War II.